 Ney (Turkish flute) plays a primary role in the music of the Mevlevi Sufi rites (semâ)

 Aside from designated cultural centers, this is one of the only places in Istanbul to watch the dervishes.
 On the first floor of the lodge is a semahane, which features gilded woodwork and a painted ceiling.
 The dervishes ‘whirl’ there as a form of dikhr (devotional act), and it represents a spiritual journey as they turn towards the truth of God, combining the three fundamental components of human nature: heart, mind, emotion, and body.
 It dates back seven centuries and is cloaked in tradition, making it mesmerizing to watch.
-Alternatively, you can pay a visit to a Sufi coffee house located in Balat on our Fener, Balat and Golden Horn tour.
+Alternatively, you can pay a visit to a Sufi coffee house located in Balat on our Fener, Balat, and Golden Horn tour.

 The Galata Lodge is located on Galipdede Caddesi (aka ‘Music Street) that runs from Tünel at the bottom end of Istiklal Caddesi to the Karaköy tram stop and Galata Bridge.
-The peaceful cemetery and courtyard offers a welcome reprieve from the buzzing shopping streets nearby.
+The peaceful cemetery and courtyard offer a welcome reprieve from the buzzing shopping streets nearby.

 The Galata Lodge is located on Galipdede Caddesi (aka ‘Music Street)